OracularIS/autest/docs/execution.md

 ### Execution Console also shows what was executed

-See the tab “Commands on Target Env”
+See the tab 'Commands on Target Env'

 ![](Images/image49.png)

-If you get an error, you can copy the “command” from here and try running it directly
+If you get an error, you can copy the 'command' from here and try running it directly